 I know that re-engaging your email list can feel daunting.

-But you can re-engage email subscribers easily with a dazzling opt in freebie and re-engagement series.
+But you can reignite your email list easily with a dazzling opt-in freebie and re-engagement series.

 This will distract your audience of your absence and remind them of your value.